Foshan: Sports

-Foshan is one of the host cities for the 2019 FIBA Basketball World Cup.
+Foshan was one of the host cities for the 2019 FIBA Basketball World Cup.

 The city hosted events during the 2010 Asian Games.
 Synchronized swimming at the Foshan Aquatics Center and boxing at the Foshan Gymnasium.

-In October 2014 the city hosted The Foshan Open golf event on the European Challenge Tour.
+In October 2014, the city hosted The Foshan Open golf event on the European Challenge Tour.

 Two professional football teams have played in Foshan.
-From 1989 to 1997 Foshan Fosti (now disbanded) played at the New Plaza Stadium in Chancheng (now demolished).
+From 1989 to 1997, Foshan Fosti (now disbanded) played at the New Plaza Stadium in Chancheng (now demolished).
 Foshan Fosti mainly played in the second tier, but did play in the eight team top tier in 1993.
 In 2007, newly created Guangdong Sunray Cave played at Nanhai District Stadium (now demolished), before moving to the Century Lotus Stadium in 2008.
 Sunray Cave then moved to Guangzhou, although did play the final games of the 2013 China League One back at Century Lotus Stadium.
 They returned to Guangzhou in 2014 and then disbanded.